History of Nottingham Forest F.C.: Frank Clark: (1993–1996)

 Frank Clark, who had been a left-back in Nottingham Forest's 1979 European Cup winning team, returned to the club in May 1993 to succeed Brian Clough as manager.
 His management career had previously been uneventful, although he had won the Fourth Division promotion playoffs with Leyton Orient in 1989.
 Having inherited most of the players from the Clough era, Clark was able to achieve an instant return to the Premiership when the club finished Division One runners-up at the end of the 1993–94 season.
 Clark looked to be well on the way to re-establishing Forest as a top team.

-Forest's return to the Premiership was impressive as they finished third in 1994–95 and qualified for the UEFA Cup - their first entry to European competition in the post-Heysel era.
-The 1994–95 season was a glorious one as far as Forest were concerned as just about every team promoted into the Premier League are almost certain favourites to be relegated the following season.
-One of the many highlights of the 1994–95 season was a memorable victory over Manchester United at Old Trafford, with Stan Collymore and Stuart Pearce scoring the goals, a game fondly remembered by Forest fans of that era.
-The likes of Stan Collymore, Stuart Pearce and the Dutch international Bryan Roy were among the most feared players in the Premiership.
-But Collymore was sold to Liverpool in June 1995 for a then English record fee of £8.4 million, and his £2 million Italian successor Andrea Silenzi was considered to be a disappointing signing.
+Forest returned to the Premiership in 1994–95 and finished third, qualifying for the UEFA Cup - their first entry to European competition in the post-Heysel era.
+The 1994–95 season was a successful one as far as Forest were concerned as just about every team promoted into the Premier League are almost certain favourites to be relegated the following season.
+One of the many highlights of the 1994–95 season was a notable victory over Manchester United at Old Trafford, with Stan Collymore and Stuart Pearce scoring the goals.
+Key players included Stan Collymore, Stuart Pearce and the Dutch international Bryan Roy.
+In June 1995 Collymore was sold to Liverpool for a then English record fee of £8.4 million.
+He was replaced by Italian forward Andrea Silenzi, purchased for £2 million.
+However, he did not have the same impact.
 With Collymore gone, Forest's goals dried up in the Premiership during 1995–96 and they finished ninth - although they did reach the quarter-finals of the UEFA Cup, making them the only English team to reach the last eight of any European competition that season.

 Clark added Welsh striker Dean Saunders and Croatian defender Nikola Jerkan to Forest's squad for the 1996–97 season, but they started badly and it became a battle to avoid relegation.
 With no signs of that battle being won, Clark was sacked in December and 34-year-old captain Stuart Pearce was installed as player-manager on a temporary basis.